 If the logger is connected to a GSM Cell Modem, the Pager Dialout can be used to send an SMS text message to a cellphone.

-The AT command to send a Text Message is AT+CMGS=number<CR>message<Ctrl Z>.
-The number must be enclosed in double quotes.
+The AT command to send a Text Message is

+The AT command to send a Text Wessage is

+AT+CMGS=number<CR>message<Ctrl Z>.

+The number must be enclosed in double quites.